MicrosoftEdge/MSEdgeExplainers/DevTools/SourceMaps/explainer.md

 By de-duplicating the names, that yields the expected `scopeNames` value of `['Global code', 'foo']`.

-Finally, `scopes` will need to be an array of strings, and this array should have the same number of entries as the `sources` field.
-Each string will be a comma-delimited list of Base64-encoded VLQs with the following set of entries (please note, all offsets are 0-based, in concurrence with the previous Source Maps spec):
+Finally, `scopes` will be a comma-delimited list of Base64-encoded VLQs with the following set of entries (please note, all offsets are 0-based, in concurrence with the previous Source Maps spec):

-1. A value representing starting line, relative to the previous starting line value.
+1. A value representing the current source index, relative to the previous source index value.
 If this is the first value, it is an absolute value.
+2. A value representing starting line, relative to the previous starting line value.
+If this is the first value, it is an absolute value.
-2. A value representing the absolute starting column number.
+3. A value representing the absolute starting column number.
-3. A value representing the ending line, **relative to the starting line** value.
+4. A value representing the ending line, **relative to the starting line** value.
-4. A value representing the ending starting column number.
+5. A value representing the ending starting column number.
-5. An index into the `scopeNames` array.
+6. An index into the `scopeNames` array.

 This enhancement chooses to use a combination of relative and absolute numbers because of the nature of the values in question.
 For source line offsets, using relative encoding makes sense, because the numbers are always expected to be increasing.
 For column numbers, however, it is highly likely that, because these values represent locations in the *source* file, offsets from starting- to ending-location would be negative, and further, that offsets from an outer-scoped function to an inner-scoped function would be negative.
 Given that one might expect most source lines to be less than 120 characters in length, there does not appear to be a major need to encode the column as relative.